Finding the College Campus Setting That’s Right for You

-Colleges and universities take every form you could imagine, from compact city buildings to spread-out rural campuses.
-Living in an entirely new environment is thrilling, but it takes time to find the campus location best suited for you.
-Here are some tips for finding the right campus setting for you.
+Colleges and university campuses take every form you could imagine, from compact city buildings to spread-out rural campuses.
+Living in an entirely new environment is thrilling, but finding the campus setting and location best suited for you takes time.
+Here are some tips for finding the right campus setting with a few popular school ideas mixed in for you.

 Some high school graduates want nothing more than to leave their hometown and live the next several years in a different location.
 Others prefer the convenience of staying close to home.
-Weigh your options and their expenses before deciding.
-Since it’s likely you'll visit home at least once a year for the holidays, remember that travel costs add up.
+Which are you?
+Weigh your options carefully before deciding on your ideal campus setting.
+Since you'll likely visit home at least once a year for the holidays, remember that travel costs add up.

-Beaches are one of the most popular spots for students to hang out.
-Whether you’re bordering an ocean, river or lake, being close to water is something many prospective students look for.
-Being landlocked can make you feel uneasy, so tour campuses that are both near and far from a major body of water.
+There's nothing quite like feeling the warm sand on your toes as you gaze at the bright blue ocean.
+For a good reason, beaches are one of the most popular spots for students to hang out.
+Whether it's near an ocean, river, or lake, close proximity to water is something many prospective students look for.
+Some students even find being landlocked can make them feel uneasy.